stevenjlho/leetcode/solutions/108. Convert Sorted Array to Binary Search Tree/README.md

 ## Approach

-1. Implement a recursive helper function `buildBST` that constructs and returns a balanced BST from the subset of `nums` between `left` and `right`.
+1. Implement a recursive helper function `traversal` that constructs and returns a balanced BST from the subset of `nums` between `left` and `right`.

    - If `left > right`, return `null` as no BST can be formed.
    - Calculate the middle index `mid` and create a new `TreeNode` with `nums[mid]` as the root.
    - Recursively build the left subtree using elements before `mid` and the right subtree using elements after `mid`.
    - Attach the left and right subtrees to the root and return the root.

-2. Invoke `buildBST` initially with the full range of the sorted array `nums`.
+2. Invoke `traversal` initially with the full range of the sorted array `nums`.

 ## Complexity